Social research

 B) The variable that influences the independent variable.

-D) The variable that stays constant throughout the study.
+D) The variable that is manipulated by the researcher.

 • 3.
 What ethical principle mandates that participants give informed consent?